As a landlord it’s likely your day to day is filled with tasks.

 There are a plethora of websites to list on where you can easily get your property in front of potential tenants.
 What this means is that whilst finding tenants was once a challenge, something that it would make sense to hire a third party to do for you, you can now easily, and cheaply get your property in front of thousands of targeted individuals.

 Everyone has their own process and criteria for their ideal tenants.
-However, this process has been incorporated into a lot of property management softwares.
+However, this process has been incorporated into a lot of property management software.
 For example, Landlord Studio allows you to screen tenants right from the app to determine things credit, criminal background, and rental history at no expense to yourself.

 We don’t suggest that people rely entirely on a tenant screening service, rather combine it with their own process.

 Routine communications with tenants can be immensely time-consuming.
-Things like notices, welcome letters, receipts or invoices.
+Things like notices, welcome letters, receipts, or invoices.
 These can easily be managed from within property management software like Landlord Studio who have dozens of customizable templates ready for use.

 7. Collecting Rent